alteryx/react-comms/src/Docs/getting-started/linter.md

 yarn add eslint-config-ayx-ui-base -D
 ```

-If you use React, then install this package:
+If you use React, install this package:

 ```js static
 // React and JavaScript